 In case of an emergency, it is vital that you keep your doctor’s name and phone number on a list, along with the names and dosages of medications you are on, and print this brochure: www.naabt.org/documents/pcssbrochure.pdf

 Give it to the doctor treating you.
-Many doctors are still not familiar enough with buprenorphine treatment, or how to treat patients for pain who take it.
+Many doctors are still not familiar enough with buprenorphine treatment, or how to treat patients with pain who take it.

 The brochure also has a 24-hour buprenorphine expert staffed hotline number if your doctor is not available.
 This is essential to avoid unnecessarily UNDERTREATING your pain (See more helpful links in the MORE INFORMATION section where this information will be repeated).